ICWallis/volsung-toy-models/README.md

 ### 1) Conduction

 Illustrates a conductive thermal gradient of 40 degC/km.
-Two models illustrate the impact of rock thermal conductivity (watts per metre-kelvin W/mK ):
+Two models illustrate the impact of rock thermal conductivity (watts per metre-kelvin, W/mK):
-- One with consistent rock with moderately low thermal conductivity (2 W/mK)
+- One with consistent and moderately low conductivity (2 W/mK)
-- Another where rock thermal conductivity is moderately low (2 W/mK) in one half of the model and high (9 W/mK) in the other half.
+- Another where conductivity is moderately low (2 W/mK) in one half of the model and high (9 W/mK) in the other half.

 List of rock thermal conductivities: https://pubs.usgs.gov/of/1988/0441/report.pdf